HackConnectTeam/Backend/README.md

 ---

-## 🙌 Acknowledgements
+## 🙏 Special Thanks

-Special thanks to:
+A huge thank you to the HackUPC organizers for putting together such an amazing event.